ManikantaMandala/learningJava/README.md

 The other implementation, To get all the URLs => This can be seen in first-react-app and shortURL directories.

-Here, I got CORS error I tried to debug it but I didn't suceeded.
-I will try Again! in the future.

 Okay bye!🙂